jeff-kwak/invaders/doc/project/backlog.md

   * Game Over when mob reaches bottom or collides with player
   * Play again after Game Over
-x ART: Animations for enemy players
-* CODE: Implement waves and grid and enemy reset
+x ART: Animations for enemy players x CODE: Implement waves and grid and enemy reset
 * CODE: Enemies increase speed when there are fewer.
   - Probably step wise
   - Maybe with 3 levels.
 Normal, Medium, and 1-Left.